fihircio/n8nleadgenai/PROJECT_FLOW.md

 - Coin deduction on premium route access
 - Admin can adjust balances via panel
 - See `COIN_FEATURE.md` for details
+> **Note:** Coins are now primarily used for purchasing and running workflow templates from the marketplace, in addition to accessing premium content.

+## Workflow Marketplace

+- The Workflow Marketplace allows users to browse, preview, and purchase n8n-powered workflow templates using their coin balance.
+- Templates are organized into five categories: Sourcing, Enrichment, Outreach, Automation, and Reporting.
+- Each template displays its coin cost, description, and required inputs.
+- Users can preview a workflow (see inputs/outputs) and purchase/run it directly from the marketplace.
+- The marketplace is accessible via `/marketplace` or directly from the user dashboard.
+- All templates are managed by admins in the Filament admin panel and are synced in real-time to the marketplace.

 ## Notifications
 - Users notified of automation results (via Notification system)